-- 3.2 The population in Test valley according to latest census data is currently at 130,500 with 66,600 females and 63,900 males3.
-The population in Test valley is projected to increase to 139,239 by 2028.4 - 3.3 The population of the Borough is concentrated in the towns of Andover and Romsey, with populations of 50,063 and 21,145 respectively.
+- 3.2 The population in Test valley according to latest census data is currently at 130.492 (2021 Census).
+The population in Test valley is projected to increase to 139,239 by 2028.3 - 3.3 The population of the Borough is concentrated in the towns of Andover and Romsey, with populations of 50,063 and 21,145 respectively.
 The smaller settlements of North Baddesley, Valley Park, Chilworth and Nursling and Rownhams have a combined population of approximately 21,207.
 These are located on the edge of Southampton and Eastleigh (see Map 1).
 In total these settlements account for 71% of the Borough's population.
 The remaining population is spread across a large number of small villages in the rural part of the Borough.
-Stockbridge acts as a centre for a number of rural communities. - 3.4 Much of the landscape is of a high landscape quality; the North Wessex Downs Area of Outstanding Natural Beauty (AONB) covers much of the Borough north of Andover.
+Stockbridge acts as a centre for a number of rural communities. - 3.4 Much of the landscape is of a high landscape quality; the North Wessex Downs Natural Landscape (former AONB) covers much of the Borough north of Andover.
 The New Forest National Park (formally designated in March 2005) extends into the south-west of the Borough.
 Through the centre of the Borough runs the River Test, one of the country's most important chalk watercourses.
 Over 9,500 hectares of the Borough is covered by local, national or international ecological or landscape designations.
-The extent of the AONB and National Park designations within the Borough are shown in Map 1. - 3.5 Test Valley has a rich built heritage, with just under 2,100 listed buildings5, just fewer than 100 scheduled ancient monuments and over 36 conservation areas.
+The extent of the AONB and National Park designations within the Borough are shown in Map 1. - 3.5 Test Valley has a rich built heritage, with just under 2,100 listed buildings, just fewer than 100 scheduled ancient monuments and over 36 conservation areas.
 There are also many heritage assets which are not subject to any statutory designation.
-Currently Test valley has 10 heritage sites that are designated as 'at risk'.6 - 3.6 The Council also regularly produces an updated Borough Profile, drawing upon a range of data sources including the latest national census statistics.
+Currently Test valley has 10 heritage sites that are designated as 'at risk'.5 - 3.6 The Council also regularly produces an updated Borough Profile, drawing upon a range of data sources including the latest national census statistics.
 This data source has been used within this AMR.
-The most recent profile is available on our website7
+The most recent profile is available on our website.6